ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Introduction

 \item \textit{Performance highlights}. \gls{atoms} sets new state-of-the-art on single-task \gls{md} benchmarks.
 For larger, sparsely connected molecules in MD22, \gls{atoms} significantly outperforms existing graph-based baselines by capturing the long-range atomic interactions.
 In the multitask regime, we pretrain \gls{atoms} on TG80 trajectories from multiple molecules and varying timeframes, demonstrating significant zero-shot transfer to both unseen molecules and timesteps, improving existing baselines by 39.75\% on average.
 This achieves performance on par with existing specialized baselines tailored for such molecules and timeframes.
 To the best of our knowledge, this is the first method that demonstrates such generalization capability in molecular dynamics. \end{itemize}

-We believe our work represents a shift in molecular dynamics modeling, where we demonstrate the potential of quasi-equivariance designs and zero-shot generalization to out-of-domain systems, which is enabled by the comprehensive TG80 \gls{md} dataset.
+We believe our work represents a shift in molecular dynamics modeling, where we demonstrate the potential of quasi-equivariance designs and zero-shot generalization to out-of-domain systems, which is enabled by the comprehensive TG80 \gls{md} dataset. \gls{atoms} and TG80 are available at \href{https://github.com/luke-a-thompson/ATOM}{this repository}.